yudongli1990/AEON-cryptonote-pool/README.md

 /* Module that sends payments to miners according to their submitted shares. */ "payments": {
     "enabled": true,
-    "interval": 600, //how often to run in seconds "maxAddresses": 50, //split up payments if sending to more than this many addresses "mixin": 3, //number of transactions yours is indistinguishable from "transferFee": 5000000000, //fee to pay for each transaction "minPayment": 100000000000, //miner balance required before sending payment "maxTransactionAmount": 0, //split transactions by this amount(to prevent "too big transaction" error) "denomination": 100000000000 //truncate to this precision and store remainder },
+    "interval": 3600, //how often to run in seconds "maxAddresses": 20, //split up payments if sending to more than this many addresses "mixin": 2, //number of transactions yours is indistinguishable from "transferFee": 10000000000, //fee to pay for each transaction "minPayment": 500000000000, //miner balance required before sending payment, 0.5AEON "maxTransactionAmount": 200000000000000, //split transactions by this amount(to prevent "too big transaction" error) "denomination": 10000000000 //truncate to this precision and store remainder , 0.01AEON },

 /* Module that monitors the submitted block maturities and manages rounds.
 Confirmed